 Sea Turtle Preservation Society in Melbourne Beach and Satellite Beach

-- 2022 sea-turtle walks will be offered in both Melbourne Beach and Satellite Beach.
+- Sea-turtle walks are offered in both Melbourne Beach and Satellite Beach.

-- Dates include 20 nights in June and 18 nights in July.
+- Dates include nights in June and July.

 Stella Maris Environmental Research in Melbourne Beach

-- 2022 sea-turtle walks will be offered in Melbourne Beach, leaving from Coconut Point Park.
-3535 S. HWY A1A, Melbourne Beach
+- Sea-turtle walks are offered in Melbourne Beach, leaving from Coconut Point Park.
+3535 S. HWY A1A, Melbourne Beach.

 - Reservations are made online starting May 1.